meterdogan07/tdd-plms/models/gpt-2/README.md

 4. Finetunning (Optional for zero-shot tasks)
 5. Downstream Task Evaluation or Text Generation

-We've provided several scripts for pretraining GPT in examples directory, as well as scripts for both zero-shot and fine-tuned downstream tasks including MNLI, RACE, WikiText103, and LAMBADA evaluation.
-There is also a script for GPT interactive text generation.
+Several scripts are provided for pretraining GPT in examples directory.

 ## 1. Installation and Setting Environment